chilledornaments/sanepa/README.md

 `-cooldown`: How much time should pass after a scale up event before checking again.
 If your application takes 90 seconds to start, you should set this to at least 90.

 `-scaledownok`: How many times must all pods be under thresholds before scaling down.

+## TODO

+- Cleanup codebase
+- Use a real logger